 The Agrarian is an official student publication of the Clemson University College of Agriculture and Biological Sciences.
 Starting in December 1938, this college-wide publication focused on all aspects of agriculture with a main audience of agricultural leaders – county agents, specialists, agricultural teachers and instructors and leading farmers.
 It was published semiannually until the Spring/Summer […]

 The Thomas Family and Muller Family papers along with related personal collections housed at the South Caroliniana Library at the University of South Carolina total approximately 32 linear feet.
 There are an additional 219 volumes of business ledgers from the Sandy Run Store and Thomas Store (Ridgeway, S.C.).
 All of these materials span 1702 through […]

 This digital collection brings together photographs of Columbia, S.C. from many different collections in the South Caroliniana Library.
 Dating from the 1880s through the 20th century, these photographs provide a visual record of the changes seen in the city.
 This collection will continue to grow and is not exhaustive of all of the Columbia images […]

-Selected manuscripts from The Ware Family Collection housed in the Furman University Special Collections and Archives.
+Selected items from The Ware Family Collection housed in the Furman University Special Collections and Archives.
 The materials primarily represent Thomas Edwin Ware’s business interests in the 19th century.
-The collection includes land grants, plats, liens, deeds, receipts, and slave documents.
-Learn more about The Ware Family Collection.
+The collection includes land grants, deeds, receipts, estate documents, slave documents, and letters.

 This scrapbook by William Henry Johnson is part of a collection of three, which document the history of a large array of Lowcountry plantations and places of interest.
 In this book – compiled, 1928-1932 – Johnson focuses on the Cooper River region and in the Parishes of St Stephen, St James Goose Creek, St James […]